fernanditerahadi/AndroidBasics-Udacity_Google/README.md

 to the team behind the courses for designing this wonderful projects.
 All credits go to them.

+> For fellow learners: my code may not be the same as the suggested solution and ironically though, it may not adhere to the best practice standard as well

 ## Pets App
 Displays a list of pets and their related data that the user inputs.
 * [Screenshot](https://github.com/vinsensiusfernandi/AndroidBasics-Udacity_Google/tree/master/Pets%20App/Screenshot)